JoyeBright/DataSelection-NMT/README.md

 # DataSelection-NMT
 Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts
+#### Quick update: The paper got accepted on Dec 6, 2021!
+I will link the repository to the paper as soon as it got published.

 ## Our Pre-trained models on Hugging Face
 |Systems        | Link | Systems | Link |